CDLUC3/dmptool_v2/README.md

 **Project moved to Github in June 2014.
 Go to [github.com/CDLUC3/dmptool](https://github.com/CDLUC3/dmptool).**

-Installation Instructions:
+**Background** Instructions:

-DMPTool is a standard database-driven app using Rails v4.x conventions without an extreme number of dependencies on other tools.
+DMPTool is a standard database-driven app using Rails v4.x conventions with a few number of dependencies on other tools.

 The application is configured and implemented using OAuth to authenticate to LDAP server and/or a Shibboleth IdP.
+In order to use the tool as is, you must configure with one of these 2 authentication mechanisms.

+** Helpful Information for running an instance of DMPTool **

 **Configuration files**  - Required to run the application.
+There are template versions of this in the repository.

 * config/database.yml - contains credential information for your database.
 * config/shibboleth.yml - contains information for attributes received from shibboleth